Coyotes beat Blue Jackets 3-2 in OT to extend streak - WHIZ News

 Boone Jenner ended Ingram’s scoreless streak at 147 minutes with a second-period goal.
 The last-place Blue Jackets picked up the pressure in the third period and Patrick Laine tied the game on a power play with five minutes left.

 Ingram stopped a good chance in overtime after the two breakaways and finished with 34 saves.
-Hayton ended it two minutes into overtime on a pass from Matias Maccelli to give the Coyotes their longest points (5-0-4) streak since a 12-game run in 2012.
+Hayton ended it two minutes into overtime, beating Elvis Merzlikins on a pass from Matias Maccelli to give the Coyotes their longest points (5-0-4) streak since a 12-game run in 2012.

+“We cleaned up some things in practice coming off the break, some breakout stuff,” Hayton said after his first overtime winner.
+“Our power play has been pretty good as of late, so I think those two things we just dialed in.”

 The Coyotes rallied from a four-goal deficit against the Los Angeles on Saturday night, earning a point in the 6-5 shootout loss.